Order $p$ quantum Wasserstein distances from couplings: Applications

 Applying equation \eqref{eq:random_mixed_largerank} to the expectation gives, taking $\lambda = \frac{c-3}{3(c-7)}$ for an optimal decay rate,

 giving exponential decay in expectation for qubit ratios $c > 9$.

 For the low-rank setting, we look first at the $W_1^H$ distance.
 There are two lines of intuition here.
 The first is that $W_1^H$ generalises the Hamming distance, and the Hamming distance quantifies the local distinguishability of $d$-nary strings.
 If this property propagated to the quantum setting, we'd expect $W_1^H$ to be small on average as random pure states are generally locally indistinguishable.
+This was the behaviour conjectured in~\cite{de2022limitations}.
 The second is that the average Hamming distance between two $d$-nary strings of length $n$ is $n(1-1/d)$, and so we might also expect the average $W_1^H$ distance between random pure strings to grow linearly with the number of qudits.

 Let $\mathcal{H} = (\mathbb{C}^d)^{\otimes n}$ and let $m = \log_d s$, noting again that, while $s$ is an integer, $m$ need not be.
 In the case $m < n$, we can apply Theorem 9.1 of \cite{De_Palma_2023} to lower bound the expected distance between two low-rank random mixed states.
-This result was noted independently in \cite{depalma2023shadows}.
+A similar result was noted independently in \cite{depalma2023shadows}.

 \begin{prop} Let $\rho$, $\sigma$ be two i.i.d.\ random mixed states on $\mathcal{H} = (\mathbb{C}^d)^{\otimes n}$ generated using an auxiliary system of dimension $s = d^m$ for $m < n$.
 Write $c = \frac{m}{n}$.
 Then